 - iOS.
 You can use the Embedded Service SDK for iOS to build an app for iPhones and iPads.
 This SDK requires version iOS 10 or later.

 - Android.
 You can use the Embedded Service SDK for Android to build an app for Android devices.
 This SDK requires API level 21 (Lollipop) or later.

 - Knowledge.
 Perhaps you already know that you can build a powerful knowledge base right in your org.
-And that you can make a community (either public or private) where these knowledge articles are accessible.
+And that you can make an Experience Cloud site (either public or private) where these knowledge articles are accessible.
 The SDK wires right up to that mechanism.
 You can point the SDK to a particular category of knowledge articles.